simplymequeeny/json-string-schema-generator/README.md

             }
              */

-        JsonSchemaGenerator.outputAsFile("Schedule", "this is a test", json, "output-schema.json");
+        // To generate JSON schema into a file JsonSchemaGenerator.outputAsFile("Schedule", "this is a test", json, "output-schema.json");

-        // the above statement will generate the file on the directory
+        // To generate POJO(s)
-        // where code was executed
+        JsonSchemaGenerator.outputAsPOJO("Schedule", "this is a test", json, "com.example", "generated-sources");
     }
 }
 ```